LEAGUE7QC/LEAGUE7QC.github.io/docs/season/01/team-rosters.md

 ## Participating Teams
-Below are example teams, randomly generated as placeholders, demonstrating how their logos, colors, and rosters will be displayed.
+Check out the teams already registered to compete in Defence Against the Dark Arts Season!
+Registrations are still open, so there's still time to join the fun!

+Note that, if a player is marked as *unavailable*, they just need to submit their individual forms before the deadline to make their team official and ready to compete.

 <div id="team-display"> </div>

-## Team Managers
-Another list of managers will be here.